-This course is a standard beginning algebra course, including algebraic expressions, linear equations and inequalities in one variable, graphing, equations and inequalities in two variables, integer exponents, polynomials, rational expressions and equations, radicals and rational exponents, and quadratic equations.
+This course is a standard beginning algebra course, including algebraic expressions, linear equations and inequalities in one variable, graphing, equations and inequalities in two variables, integer exponents, use of a scientific calculator, polynomials, rational expressions and equations, radicals and rational exponents, and quadratic equations.
 Mathematics 205, 205A and 205B, and 206 have similar course content.
 This course may not be taken by students who have completed Mathematics 205B or 206 with a grade of "C" or better.
 This course may be taken for Mathematics 205B credit (2.5 units) by those students who have successfully completed Mathematics 205A with a grade of "C" or better.
-PREREQUISITE: MATH 402 with a grade of 'C' or better or assessment test recommendation.
+PREREQUISITE: MATH 402 with a grade of 'Pass' or with a 'C' or better, or assessment test recommendation.